Katherine Gehl

-Katherine M. Gehl (born 1966) is an American businesswoman and published author.
+Katherine M. Gehl (born 1966) is an American businesswoman.
 She was the president and CEO of her family-owned company, Gehl Foods, Inc. She served as a member of the board of directors of the Overseas Private Investment Corporation, a role to which she was nominated by President Barack Obama in 2010.
 She later founded the Institute for Political Innovation.

 Early life and education

 Gehl was raised in a small town in Wisconsin, the daughter of former Gehl Foods CEO John P. Gehl.
 She is the second of five children.

 She graduated from the University of Notre Dame in 1988 and holds an MA in education from the Catholic University of America.
 She also earned an MBA from Northwestern University Kellogg School of Management.

 Career

 Before she began working at Gehl Foods, Gehl held a range of public and private industry positions.
 These roles included being vice president at Bernstein Investment Research and Management, special assistant to Mayor Richard M. Daley for technology and economic development, director of information technology services at Chicago Public Schools, and organization development manager at Oracle Corporation.

 During Gehl's tenure as CEO at Gehl Foods, the company was honored as part of the "Wisconsin 75", and was included in the top 100 dairy companies in the nation.
 BizTimes named it small business of the year in 2015, and the Milwaukee Business Journal named it as one of Southeast Wisconsin's "Fast Growing Firms".

 Gehl oversaw the company's acquisition by Wind Point Partners in 2015, and still serves on the board of directors.
 At the time of the sale, Gehl Foods had nearly $250 million in sales and 350 employees.
 Gehl earned attention for sharing proceeds with workers of the company's sale.